TXRH Covered Call Strategy

 What is a covered call on TXRH?

 A covered call on TXRH is the covered call strategy applied to TXRH (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With TXRH stock trading near $177.81, the strikes shown on this page are snapped to the nearest listed TXRH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TXRH stock at $207.14 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TXRH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TXRH covered call max profit and max loss calculated?